 The Institution collects feedback from the students through an evaluation proforma based on the NCTE guidelines.
+The institution developed well designed feedback forms covering curriculum, students, teachers, alumni, parents and infrastructure too.
+The faculty member who is in charge of the feedback department, initiates responsibility to run the process of retrieving feedbacks from all the stakeholders.
 Teachers thoroughly analyze the responses given by the students and recognize the strengths and weaknesses of teachers from the students' perspectives.
 Based on the feedback obtained, they prepare action plans to implement the necessary changes in their teaching strategies in future.
 The IQAC of the college collect feedback from teachers on curriculum and course, teaching, learning, evaluation research, facilities available in the campus, Governance and management.
 And IQAC take proper initiatives to point out the strengths of the college and the areas where improvement is needed.
 Besides this, the Institution also collects feedback and suggestions from the employers, alumni, Guardian Teachers Association etc. The institution always gives attention to keep good relation with Alumni members and frequently arranges programmes to ensure active participation of Alumni members.
+The institution always remains touch with its alumni through Facebook and Whatsapp.
 Parents or Guardians Meetings' are arranged at regular intervals in order to extract their intellectual resources and fruitful suggestions.
 All have appreciation for the preparation and training given to students for cracking CTET, KTET, SET and NET exams.
 Based on the feedback, necessary changes are incorporated into the teaching strategies and institutional facilities.
 The progress of the student is informed to the parents frequently to ensure their cooperation.
 The feedback collected from all sources is utilized towards effective planning and execution of activities for improving the quality of the teacher education programme and the Institution.
 The feedback from the employers also revealed that our students are competent in their subject, emotionally balanced and socially committed.